AshLaw96/weather-wise/TESTING.md

 > [!NOTE]
 > Return back to the [README.md](README.md) file.

-Feature-by-Feature Testing:

-- Navigation: Ensuring smooth transitions every time the program ran inputted character/s and that they showed the correct items afterwards.
-- Portfolio Display: Verifying that projects are properly showcased with accurate descriptions and icons.

 User Experience Testing:

-- Usability Testing: I had users interact with the site and provide feedback.
+- Usability Testing: I had users interact with the program and provide feedback.
 Document any issues encountered and the resolutions implemented.

-1.
-2.
-3.
+1.My first user was a young boy aged 7 who had no interest in the weather or quizzes.
+He found the game interesting as he had to use a keyboard to navigate rather than a mouse which is different to how he has played other games/taken quizzes.
+He said he liked this feature.
+He also liked that he could choose the amount of questions as he started small and added more upon completing each set of questions and his enjoyment of the quiz grew.
+2.The second participant was a woman in her late-20s who is a teacher and had interest in the weather as this was part of the curriculum she taught, but had a neutral feeling towards quizzes.
+She said it was a great way to test children on their knowledge of the weather.
+She loved the fact that there is a leader board that you could see high scores on which made it a competitive game for her students which in turn made it more enjoyable.
+3.My final participant was a 60-year-old man who listens to the weather regularly, and takes quizzes and puzzles regularly.
+He explained how it was a great idea that he could pick his difficulty level and how many questions.
+He takes quizzes to pass time, so thought it was a great idea that he could find the perfect amount of time to fill his needs.
+He also enjoyed trying to beat his own high score and thought it was a great feature.

 Compatibility Testing:

-- Browser Compatibility: Tested on different browsers (Chrome, Firefox, Bing etc.) to ensure consistent performance.
+- Browser Compatibility: I tested on different browsers (Chrome, Firefox, DuckDuckGo etc.) to ensure consistent performance.

 Regression Testing: